Entropic equality for worst-case work at any protocol speed

+We now consider the optimum term in two important special cases where the single-shot entropy of the initial state emerges.
+To simplify the considerations we here set $p(\mathrm{OUT})\approx 0$, although our full expressions do not assume that to be the case.
+The `epsilonics' are dealt with explicitly in the Methods. (i) Consider firstly the special case of $H(\lambda_0)=H(\lambda_f)$ which has been studied in the single-shot statistical mechanics literature.
+Then $\log \left(Z_f/\widetilde{Z}\right)=-\log \sum_{i\in IN } e^{-\beta E_i}/Z_f$.
+This can be rewritten, informally, using the definition of $D_0$ in the technical introduction and noting that the sum is only over IN levels, as $D_0(\rho_0^{(IN)}||\gamma)$, where $\rho_0^{(IN)}$ is $\rho_0$ with the probability tail in OUT cut off---this is made general and precise in the discussion on smooth relative entropies in Appendix \ref{app.smooth}.
+Thus in this case the equality of Eq.\ref{eq:mainbodymain} has the form

-(ii) If $p(OUT)\rightarrow 0$ and $H(\lambda_0)=H(\lambda_f)=0$, $D_0(\rho_0||\gamma)=\log d-S_{\max}(\rho_0)$ (noting $\gamma=\id/d$ and recalling $S_{\max}(\rho):=S_0(\rho):=\log(\text{rank}(\rho))$.
+(Recall $D_{\infty}$ concerns work distributions and $D_0$ states.) (ii) Further restricting the Hamiltonian such that $H(\lambda_0)=H(\lambda_f)=0$, we have $D_0(\rho_0||\gamma)=\log d-S_{\max}(\rho_0)$ (noting $\gamma=\id/d$ and recalling $S_{\max}(\rho):=S_0(\rho):=\log(\text{rank}(\rho))$.
 This recovers the known results from~\cite{DahlstenRRV11,HorodeckiO13,Aberg13} that these are optimal in the respective cases.
-(In the more general case where $p(OUT)$ is finite one recovers the {\em smooth} relative entropy as the optimal quantity--see Methods).
 The message is that it is the max entropy $S_{\max}$ which determines the optimal worst-case work, rather than the von Neumann entropy.
 If one defines thermodynamic entropy in terms of optimally extractable {\em worst-case} work, it is the max entropy which should be used.

 To make the connection to physics clear, we apply the results to a recent realization of a Szilard engine with an electron box~\cite{Koski14a, Koski13a, Saira12a}.
-A great advantage with using this trajectories model from the fluctuation theorem approach is that it allows the application of single-shot results to such experiments.
-We described the set-up in in Figure~\ref{fig:electronbox} and in the Methods we analyse what controls the penalty term $D_{\infty}$ in this scenario.
+A great advantage of using this trajectories model from the fluctuation theorem approach is that it allows the application of single-shot results to such experiments.
+We described the set-up in Fig.~\ref{fig:electronbox} and in the Methods section, we analyze what controls the penalty term $D_{\infty}$ in this scenario.
+We also describe in the Methods how the penalty term, up to vanishing probabilistic error, goes to 0 in the isothermal quasistatic limit.